The “Toxic” Legacy of Don’t Ask, Don’t Tell and Its Lingering Effects on Veterans and Military Families

 And once I was at Fort Campbell, it seemed like maybe it didn’t really matter anyway.
 Our supply sergeant brought her “cousin” to parties, and we laughingly told her that if she was engaged in incest, that was pretty gross, so could she just drop the act?
 No one cared if she was gay.
 Of course we knew the rules, but our deployment to Iraq was looming, and no one in the unit was willing to lose a good soldier over a bad policy right before we went to war.

 When I was working on my first book, the editor immediately zeroed in on a line I wrote that my teammate Lauren and I laughed about having kissed more girls than a guy on our team.
 She pushed me to dig deeper into what I meant by that, but I wasn’t ready to be more public about my history or orientation, paranoid that I could get recalled to active duty and punished.
 No readers seemed to pick up on it.

 I married my husband shortly before Love My Rifle More Than You hit shelves in 2005.
 He knew my identity and accepted me for who I am—perhaps the first man I ever met who seemed wholly unthreatened by my full self.
-Being in a heteronormative marriage made it harder to own my bisexuality, though: Insisting that my bisexuality be recognized risked having my commitment to monogamy questioned, while also making it seem as if I were demanding membership in a community—the straight one—that didn’t always seem fully supportive of bisexual people anyway—a “double discrimination” that may be a contributing factor to our poor health outcomes.
+Being in a heteronormative marriage made it harder to own my bisexuality, though: Insisting that my bisexuality be recognized risked having my commitment to monogamy questioned, while also making it seem as if I were demanding membership in a community that didn’t always seem fully supportive of bisexual people anyway—a “double discrimination” that may be a contributing factor to our poor health outcomes.

 Award-Winning Journalism in Your Inbox